Mesbah-Group/DNN_MPC_Plasma_FPGA/README.md

 ## Project Files

-The `src` directory provides the C/C++ files for use in Vivado HLS to synthesis a design for implementation.
+The `hls_src` directory provides the C/C++ files for use in Vivado HLS to synthesize a design for implementation.

+The `vitis_src` directory provides the C/C++ files for use in Vitis to implement the synthesized algorithm (compares software implementation and hardware implementation).

+The `vivado` directory provides the project files for Vivado Hardware Design.

 The `matlab` directory provides:
   - MATLAB code to convert trained NN data into text files.